 Got Losses?

 And despite some recent volatility, there’s still value in being a bond investor.
-For starters, bonds are priced at the most attractive point they’ve been in decades.
+For starters, bonds remain attractively priced by historical standards, even though yields are off their recent highs.
 In addition, bonds have a self-healing mechanism: If held to maturity (and if they don’t default), they’ll eventually recoup their losses over time.
 Bonds currently offer attractive yields as well as opportunities for capital appreciation in the future.

 This leads to additional advantages of applying tax-loss harvesting: You have the opportunity to rebalance (and potentially upgrade your investments) in a tax-efficient manner.